 Maintenance Contracts& Software Updates

 If you’re using a healthy cloud-based PBX, you don’t pay additional fees for maintenance and software assurance.
-The cost is distributed to per-user license over a contracted amount of time.
+The cost is distributed to a per-user license over a contracted amount of time.

 If you’re using a legacy (analog) phone system, maintenance can be steep, as onsite tech support is often required even for some basic configurations.